thatchemistryguy/PyParse/docs/_sources/add_param.rst.txt

 * -generate_zip (-z): "True" or "False"
 	Choose whether to generate and save a zip file containing all visualisations and outputs

+* -name (-n): String value
+	Specify a name for the analysis, which appears at the top of the HTML report

 Parameters Used for the Analysis
 ----------------------------------